Skip to main content

 Honors Thesis Tracker

-The Honors Thesis Tracker is integrated in the on-line University Honors Tracker platform.
-Students, faculty, and Honors personnel use this digital system to facilitate each step in the thesis process below, from forming the faculty thesis committee through to publication and graduation.
+The Honors Thesis Tracker is integrated in the on-line University Honors Progress platform.
+Students, faculty, and Honors personnel use this digital system to facilitate each step in the thesis process below, from forming the faculty thesis committee through to the final, approved thesis.
 All requisite information, drafts, and approvals are uploaded, entered and recorded electronically.
-Students can access the Honors Tracker here.
-Faculty serving on Honors thesis committees will receive automated emails with links to their individual student’s dashboard on the tracker.
+Students can access the Honors Progress platform from the Honors website (http://honors.byu.edu).
+Faculty serving on Honors thesis committees will receive automated emails with links to their individual student’s dashboard on the tracker and can access the tracker via the faculty tab on the Honors website.
+All users are required to login using their BYU NetID and password.

 Steps in the Thesis Process